ray-project/ray-legacy/doc/install-on-macosx.md

 cd ray
 ./setup.sh # Build all necessary third party libraries (e.g., gRPC and Apache Arrow).
 This may take about 10 minutes.
 ./build.sh # Build Ray.
-source setup-env.sh # Add Ray to your Python path.
 ```

 Then to install the Python package, run the following.